allensb/Angular-ES6-Ava/README.md

 Angular-ES6
 ================

-Welcome to the Angular 1.4 / ES6 sandbox.
-This was a fun little project to test out ES6 features using the Babel transpiler.
+Welcome to the Angular 1.4 / ES6 / Ava sandbox.
+This was a fun little project to test out ES6 features using the Babel transpiler as well as the Testing Framework, Ava.

 **Build**